THE FULL HISTORY OF OGBOMOSO

 THE TALE BEHIND THE NAME OGBOMOSO AND HOW OGUNLOLA BECAME THE FIRST SOUN OF OGBOMOSOLAND

-Alaafin of Oyo was so impressed by Ogunlola’s prowess that he, the Alaafin, requested him to stay in the capital Oyo-Ile instead of returning to his settlement.
-Ogunlola politely declined saying “Ejeki n ma se ohun” meaning “let me stay yonder” His majesty, the Alaafin, granted Ogunlola’s wish to return to his settlement.
+Alaafin of Oyo was so impressed by Ogunlola’s prowess that he, the Alaafin, requested him to stay in the capital Oyo-Ile (old Oyo empire) instead of returning to his settlement.
+Ogunlola politely declined saying “Ejeki n ma se ohun” (which later became “Soun”, his title) meaning “let me stay yonder” His majesty, the Alaafin, granted Ogunlola’s wish to return to his settlement.
 “Ejeki n ma se ohun” meaning “let me stay yonder” was later shortened to Soun which became he title of kings in Ogbomoso.

 Later, travellers passing to and fro, used to refer to the settlement as of him who beheaded Elemaso meaning “ido eni ti o gbori Elemoso”.
 This was later contracted to Ogbomoso and finally to Ogbomoso.

 Eventually the authority of Ogunlola became greater and more respected.
-He was consequently made the head of the settlement under the title of Soun to reflect his request from the Alaafin, ‘let me stay yonder’.
+He was consequently made the head of the settlement and consequently the title of “Soun” was adopted to reflect his request from the Alaafin, ‘let me stay yonder’.
 His compound by the Ajagbon tree then became the Soun’s palace and a rallying point for all Ogbomoso citizens.

 Ogbomoso, because of her strategic location, quickly grew from a village status to a medium size town.
 Her people were also renown warriors.
 During the Fulani wars of the 19th century many towns and villages, about 147, were deserted while their people took refuge in Ogbomoso.
 The influx of people further enhanced the size and strength of the town.